dhdanno/wambulance/README.md

 ## (Node Daemon)

 ## Synopsis
-Multi process Node.js app which queries the state_table index in ES and performs a notification based on client preferences
+Multi process Node.js app which maintains a state_table of client/domain up/down statuses and performs a notifications when state changes based on client preferences.
+Actions are triggered by messages subscribed to on a rabbit work queue from up / down detectors running elsewhere.

 ### Installation
 ```